iambluefred/bukapilot/README.md

 What is bukapilot?
 ------
+***Todo: Add some images

+[bukapilot](http://github.com/kommuai/bukapilot) is an open source software for advanced driver's assistant system (ADAS).
+It a fork of an open source driver assistance system from [openpilot](http://github.com/commaai/openpilot).
+Currently, bukapilot aims to support all Malaysian vehicles especially for Perodua and Proton while adding complete right hand drive support on top of the existing capability from openpilot.

-[bukapilot](http://github.com/kommuai/bukapilot) is a fork of an open source driver assistance system from [openpilot](http://github.com/commaai/openpilot).
-Currently, bukapilot performs the functions of Adaptive Cruise Control (ACC), Automated Lane Centering (ALC), Forward Collision Warning (FCW) and Lane Departure Warning (LDW) for a growing variety of supported [car makes, models and model years](#supported-cars).
+bukapilot performs the functions of Adaptive Cruise Control (ACC), Lane Keep Assist (LKA), Forward Collision Warning (FCW) and Lane Departure Warning (LDW) for a growing variety of supported [car makes, models and model years](#supported-cars).
 In addition, while bukapilot is engaged, a camera based Driver Monitoring (DM) feature alerts distracted and asleep drivers.

 Integration with Stock Features
 ------
 All supported vehicles:
-* Stock Lane Keep Assist (LKA) and stock ALC are replaced by bukapilot ALC, which only functions when bukapilot is engaged by the user.
+* Stock LKA is replaced by bukapilot LKA, which only functions when bukapilot is engaged by the user.
 * Stock LDW is replaced by bukapilot LDW.

 Additionally, on specific supported cars (see ACC column in [supported cars](#supported-cars)):